 - If possible, photographs of the dangerous situation that caused your injury

-An injury attorney in Roosevelt Field Mall can assist you with gathering this evidence, particularly the surveillance video.
+A Roosevelt Field Mall injury attorney can assist you with gathering this evidence, particularly the surveillance video.

 Be prepared to respond to the store’s excuses.
 For example, the store may claim that: